mosip/documentation/docs/login-flow-qr-code.md

 ![](\_images/qr-code-screen5.png)

-6. Here, the residents can provide their consent and click on `Allow'.
+6. Here, the residents can provide their consent and click on `Allow`.
 A successful message is displayed on Inji.

 ![](\_images/qr-code-screen6.png)